 Kuptana was born in a settlement near the former Distant Early Warning Line station at Cape Parry, Northwest Territories, Canada and later moved with his family to nearby Paulatuk.
 He began his career by helping cousins Francis and Abraham Anghik Ruben to sand and polish their carvings, later working with sculptor and painter Bill Nasogaluak and as an apprentice to David Ruben Piqtoukun, older brother of Abraham and Francis.
-He has produced his own work since leaving the apprenticeship in 1992, and now resides in Toronto.
+He produced his own work since leaving the apprenticeship in 1992, and passed away suddenly in May, 2021.
 He is brother to carver Robert Kuptana.

 Floyd Kuptana's sculptures of soapstone and other stone often feature shapes of both animal and human.
 Frequent imagery of transformation may be considered grotesque and include works of Sedna the Inuit goddess of the sea and marine animals.
 His work relates both to the Inuit shamanic beliefs and his own experiences.